-Nadex Call Spreads
+- Nadex Call Spreads

-Nadex Trading Strategies
+- Nadex Trading Strategies and Analysis

 If you are brand new to options trading, you should be able to learn enough from the free resources and demo platform to get started.
 Just don’t lose sight of the risks involved and don’t trade with more funds than you can afford to lose and you should be in good shape.

-“Trading should be mostly limited to experienced and expert traders.
-However, beginners can learn enough to get started through the combination of educational resources and trying things out on the live demo platform.”
+Trading may come most easily to experienced and expert traders.
+However, beginners can learn enough to get started through the combination of educational resources and trying things out on the demo platform.

 Because it is web-based only, you don’t need advanced computer skills to use the platforms and tools.
 As long as you have an updated and modern browser, you should be able to use Nadex without any need for technical support.

-Where is Nadex based? – Nadex is based in Chicago, Illinois.
+- Where is Nadex based? – Nadex is based in Chicago, Illinois.

-When was Nadex founded? – 2004
+- When was Nadex founded? – 2009

-How does Nadex make money? – Nadex charges users fees for each trade placed on the platform.
+- How does Nadex make money? – Nadex charges users fees for each trade placed on the platform.

-How do I deposit in Nadex account? – You can deposit most easily via debit card or ACH.
+- How do I deposit in Nadex account? – You can deposit most easily via debit card or ACH.
 Nadex also accepts bank wire transfers and paper checks.

-How do I withdraw money from Nadex? – You can withdraw via debit card, ACH, or wire transfer.
+- How do I withdraw money from Nadex? – You can withdraw via debit card, ACH, or wire transfer.

-Does Nadex offer margin accounts? – No
+- Does Nadex offer margin accounts? – No

-Are funds at Nadex secured or insured? – Cash in a Nadex account is held on deposit at two large FDIC insured banks.
+- Are funds at Nadex secured or insured? – Cash in a Nadex account is held on deposit at two large FDIC insured banks.
 Funds are not comingled with Nadex operational funds.
 There is no additional account insurance.

-“Nadex is an exchange and platform for trading expert options products such as binary options.
-The platform offers reasonable fees and good resources for new traders to learn the world of binary trading with a wide range of underlying assets.”
+Nadex is an exchange and platform for trading retail options products such as binary options.
+The platform offers reasonable fees and good resources for new traders to learn the world of binary trading with a wide range of underlying assets.